adityaarun2/exploratory-data-analysis-project/README.md

 Below is the histogram representing the distribution of values for the n_ingredients column.
 This helps give us a deeper understanding of how many ingredients are contained in each recipe and also explains why 9 ingredients is a good cutoff for determining whether a dish is complex or simple.
 The red line represents the median value of the distribution and, as you can see, it is centered around 9.

 <iframe src="univariateplot1.html" width=800 height=600 frameBorder=0></iframe>

-Below is a histogram showing the distribution of avg_rating for all the recipes.
-As you can see, the red line represents the mean average rating across all recipes.
-This plot will be helpful for explaining the bivariate analysis as well.
+Below is a histogram showing the distribution of the complexity column for all the recipes.

 <iframe src="univariate2.html" width=800 height=600 frameBorder=0></iframe>